nachogtan/Home-Lab-Project-Building-a-Multi-Hommed-Router-and-Firewall-with-Debian/README.md

 - Subnet Mask: `255.255.255.0`
 - Default Gateway: `192.168.70.1`
 - DNS Server: `8.8.8.8` (a public DNS was used for Internet hostname resolution)"

+#### **Step 6: Install and Configure Splunk Universal Forwarder**

+To establish the centralized log collection system, the Splunk Universal Forwarder was installed on the Windows Server.
+This agent is designed to collect security event logs from the host and forward them to the Splunk instance for analysis.

+The installation was performed using the graphical user interface (GUI) and the built-in setup wizard.
+During the configuration process, the forwarder was pointed to the IP address of the Splunk instance and configured to listen on the correct port to forward the Windows security event logs.

+This setup ensures that security-relevant information from the Domain Controller is continuously collected, allowing for real-time monitoring and historical analysis of security events.

 ### **Results and Verification**